kiwi0fruit/pandoctools/docs/best_python_jupyter_pycharm_experience.md

 ### VS Code

 Or you can use VS Code instead of PyCharm.
-Everything seems to work out of the box except you need to install `pylint` to the Python env you are going to use.
+Everything seems to work out of the box except you need to install `pylint` to **each** Python env you are going to use.